 - Ensure that the installation of the Wavefront Nozzle in has completed.

-- Verify that the proxy uses the correct API token and Wavefront instance URL.
+- Verify that the proxy uses the correct authentication credentials and Operations for Applications instance URL.
 You specify that information in Ops Manager in the Proxy Config page.

 - In your Tanzu Application Service environment, verify that the BOSH jobs for Wavefront proxy and for the Telegraf agent are running.